 This chapter focuses both on the requirements for sending electronic messages under CASL and the requirements regarding express consent for the unsolicited installation of computer programs, which came into effect on January 15, 2015.Canada's Anti-Spam Legislation, or CASL for short, came into force on July 1, 2014.
 It is one of the most prescriptive and punitive anti-spam laws anywhere in the world.
 With penalties of up to $10 million, CASL compliance has become a priority for anyone doing business in Canada.

 In 2020, the constitutionality of CASL was challenged before the Federal Court of Appeal.
-However, following a thorough review of CASL’s purposes and effects, the Court unanimously upheld the legislation as a valid exercise of Parliament’s power over general trade and commerce affecting Canada as a whole (pursuant to section 91(2) of the Constitution Act).
-This further highlights the importance of compliance with this legislation.
+However, following a thorough review of CASL's purposes and effects, the Court unanimously upheld the legislation as a valid exercise of Parliament's power over general trade and commerce affecting Canada as a whole (pursuant to section 91(2) of the Constitution Act).

 - Commercial electronic messages (CEMs)